percona/k8sps-docs/docs/kubernetes.md

 2. Now Custom Resource Definition for Percona Server for MySQL should be created from the `deploy/crd.yaml` file.
 Custom Resource Definition extends the standard set of resources which Kubernetes “knows” about with the new items (in our case ones which are the core of the operator).
-[Apply it](https://kubernetes.io/docs/reference/using-api/server-side-apply/) as follows:
+[Apply it :octicons-link-external-16:](https://kubernetes.io/docs/reference/using-api/server-side-apply/) as follows:

     ```{.bash data-prompt="$"}
     $ kubectl apply --server-side -f deploy/crd.yaml